 If you’re not sure you’ll reach the ATAR or equivalent for your preferred course, see if you’re eligible to apply to the University through another admission pathway.

 Some courses require supplementary application forms.
-These will be listed on your chosen course page from step 1.
-Examples include:
+These will be listed on your chosen course page.

 During the application process, you may be asked to attach supporting documents.
 These must be true and complete records.
 You can scan these documents and upload them online.